-Water quality data was collected in 2009 as part of Phase II of the TMDL and turbidity data was analyzed.
-Turbidity data was collected at one station upstream of Big Elk Lake and at 6 stations within the listed reach of the Elk River.
-Box plots displaying the geometric mean turbidity values, as well as the range of observed values for each sample station are presented in Figure 3.14.
+Turbidity data was collected in 2009 as part of Phase II.
+Data was collected at one station upstream of Big Elk Lake and at 6 stations within the listed reach of the Elk River.
+Box plots displaying the geometric mean turbidity values, as well as the range of observed values for each sample station are presented in Figure 3.13.
 State standards are displayed on the chart.

-Figure 3.14: 2009 longitudinal turbidity readings in the Elk River
+Figure 3.13.
+2009 longitudinal turbidity readings in the Elk River.

-T:\2378\ERWSA\EIk River\[2009 WQ data.xls]Turbidity Chart
+T:\2378_ERWSA\Elk River\[2009 WQ data.xls]Turbidity Chart

 Displaying the turbidity data longitudinally helps to illustrate the influence Big Elk Lake has on the water clarity within the Elk River.
 Big Elk Lake is a hyper-eutrophic system with total phosphorus and chlorophyll-a concentrations well above the state water quality standards.
 Water clarity, measured by Secchi depth, is typically 0.5 meters or less within Big Elk Lake.
 Flows from the Elk River entering Big Elk Lake are typically clear and low in turbidity (see Figure 3.13).
-Watershed sediment and in-stream sources of turbidity upstream of the lake are not likely contributing to the turbidity downstream of the lake.
+Watershed sediment and in-stream sources of turbidity upstream of the lake are not likely contributing significantly to the turbidity downstream of the lake.
 Instead, watershed nutrient sources to the lake from the upper watershed coupled with the lake dynamics are the driving factor in the turbidity impairment in the Elk River downstream of Big Elk Lake.
-The high nutrient and chlorophyll-a concentrations in the lake lead to high algal turbidity within the lake which is discharged to Elk River.
-Data and observations also indicate that algae thrive in the listed reach of the Elk River.
-Figures 3.15 and 3.16 present longitudinal box plots of VSS and chlorophyll-a concentrations in the Elk River, indicating these are the primary contributor to the turbidity impairment.
+The high nutrient and chlorophyll-a concentrations in the lake lead to high algal turbidity within the lake, which is discharged to Elk River.
+Data and observations also indicate that algae populations are sustained in the upper portion of the listed reach of the Elk River.
+Figures 3.14 and 3.15 present longitudinal box plots of volatile suspended solids (VSS) and chlorophyll-a concentrations these are the primary contributors to the turbidity impairment.